Cannot Change Fingerprint or PIN in Windows 11? Try these fixes

 Sign-in Options

-Note: Your option depends on which sign-in option you’re currently using for Windows 11.
-Unless your PC supports facial recognition or you have access to a security key, you can really only switch between PIN and Fingerprint recognition
+Note: Your available options depend on your device.
+If your PC doesn’t support facial recognition or you don’t have a security key, you can switch between PIN and fingerprint.

-6. After the second sign-in option is successfully set up, you should be able to press on the Remove button in order to get rid of the sign-in option.
-Additionally, you can click on Change PIN (or Change Fingerprint) to modify your current PIN or fingerprint.
+6. Once your second sign-in option is set, you’ll be able to click the Remove button to get rid of your previous sign-in method.
+You can also choose Change PIN or Change Fingerprint to update, rather than remove, your sign-in credentials.

-Remove the PIN or Fingerprint requirement by using a local account
+2. Remove PIN or Fingerprint Requirement by Using a Local Account

-We don’t recommend going this route since it will hinder the functionality of some build-in components (like Windows Update and Microsoft Store).
+We generally don’t recommend this unless you really need to, as it can limit the functionality of some built-in Windows features (like Windows Update and the Microsoft Store).

-1. Press Windows + I to open up the Settings menu on Windows 11.
+1. Press Windows + I to open the Settings menu in Windows 11.

-2. Once you’re inside the Settings menu of Windows 11, click on Accounts from the vertical menu on the left.
+2. In the Settings menu, click on Accounts from the menu on the left.

 Accessing the Accounts menu